How UNICEF Kid Power Works

 Atesha is a Kid Power student who inspires her friends and family to get active and save lives.
 Students like Atesha are making an impact with every step they take.

 **The UNICEF Kid Power band is the first wearable device to permanently connect activity to impact.

 Is my classroom eligible for the philanthropically-funded program?

 - Priority given to classes in third, fourth and fifth grade.

 - Some availability for classrooms in sixth, seventh and eighth grade.

 - Preference given to teachers at schools with at least 75% of students eligible for free or reduced-cost meals.

-Don't meet the eligibility requirements?
+- The application for our Spring 2018 School Program is closed.
 You can still bring UNICEF Kid Power to your class.
 Buy a Kid Power classroom kit while supplies last!

 95% of teachers want to participate